galtproject/galtproject-docs/en/Whitepaper.md

 – Adam Smith, Wealth of Nations, Book V, Chapter I, Part II On the Expence of Justice

 ## Abstract

-Galt Project is international decentralized land and real estate property registry, governed by DAO (Decentralized autonomous organization) and self-governance protocol for communities of homeowners built on top of Ethereum blockchain.
+Galt Project is an international decentralized land and real estate property registry governed by DAO (Decentralized autonomous organization) and self-governance protocol for communities of homeowners built on top of Ethereum blockchain.
 Unlike the state property registries, the Galt Project is managed by a decentralized community of property owners using smart contracts.
-Property records creation, resolution of disputes between owners, trading, mortgage, title insuranse and many other operations are performed on smart contracts.
-Also property owners can unite in communities for voting, fundraising and managing common property.
+Creation of property records creation, resolution of disputes between owners, trading, mortgage, title insurance, and many other operations are performed on smart contracts.
+Also, property owners can unite in communities for voting, fundraising, and managing the common property.

 ## Introduction
 At the heart of any society or state lies three social contracts: